hugoeditor/hugocms/backend/help/system/cron.en.md

 HugoCMS runs three scripts from the command line.
 They live in the installation under `backend/cli/` and can be started **there only** — not through the browser.

-- **Build website** (`cron-build.php`) — builds the site with Hugo and, while doing so, publishes any scheduled releases that have come due.
+- **Build website** (`cron-build.php`) — publishes any scheduled releases that have come due and builds the site with Hugo.
+It builds only when a release was actually due; otherwise the run is skipped (use `--force` to always build).
 No Pro license required.
 - **Improve content** (`cron-improve.php`) — lets the AI revise reviewed pages.
   Pro feature.
 - **Health check** (`cron-healthcheck.php`) — checks the published website and